openstack/rally/doc/source/quick_start/tutorial/step_1_setting_up_env_and_running_benchmark_from_samples.rst

 One of the most beautiful things in Rally is its task report generation mechanism.
-It enables you to create illustrative and comprehensive HTML reports based on the benchmarking data.
+It enables you to create illustrative and comprehensive HTML reports based on the task data.
 To create and open at once such a report for the last task you have launched, call:

 .. code-block:: bash

    rally task report --out=report1.html --open

-This will produce an HTML page with the overview of all the scenarios that you've included into the last benchmark task completed in Rally (in our case, this is just one scenario, and we will cover the topic of multiple scenarios in one task in
+This is going produce an HTML page with the overview of all the scenarios that you've included into the last task completed in Rally (in our case, this is just one scenario, and we will cover the topic of multiple scenarios in one task in
 :ref:`the next step of our tutorial <tutorial_step_2_input_task_format>`):